Kid's Gut Microbiome Test

 Opportunistic bacteria are strains that are normally harmless in small amounts but can cause problems if they overgrow.
 Elevated levels may contribute to digestive symptoms, inflammation, or disruptions in the gut microbiome balance.
 Monitoring these bacteria helps protect gut health and prevent chronic issues.

 The results from this shotgun microbiome sequencing analysis are for informational and research purposes only.
 They do not diagnose, treat, or predict any disease or health condition.
 While certain bacterial compositions may be associated with an increased or decreased risk of specific health outcomes, having a higher risk does not mean you will develop the disease, nor does a lower risk guarantee protection.
+The microbiome is a complex and dynamic ecosystem influenced by various factors, including diet, lifestyle, genetics, and environment.
+These results should be interpreted in conjunction with other clinical assessments and professional medical advice.

 Test instructions